 - Sponsorship effect: the ethos gained from referencing a respected person and thus connecting yourself to them

-– Forms of appeal (Pathos, logos and ethos)
+- Modes of appeal

 - Direct address: The use of ‘you’, ‘your’, ‘we’, ‘our’, etc. draws the reader into the context.

 - Imperative form: this results in a personal appeal to the reader.